-With its own airfield within walking distance from campus, Andrews University offers a competitive aviation program.
 The aviation department operates a fleet of single-engine Piper Archers, a Piper Arrow and a Piper Seminole for flight training courses.
 All aircraft are professionally maintained by the departments' FAA-certified mechanics.
 Andrews University's airfield is located 1-1/2 miles from campus, students are responsible for their own transportation to/from the airfield.

 Our flight simulation building with flight training devices is used for training and draws community and nearby companies to use the simulators as well.
 Also used is a Mitsubishi MU2 that we use for ground operations and learning the complexity of a turbo prop start cycle.